elisioo/ERP_IT12/README.md

 ## Usage
 - Access the admin panel at `/admin` for system management.
-- Employee portal available at `/employee` for attendance and payroll viewing.
 - Inventory management through dedicated dashboard.

 ## Contributing